Preparing for the New Baby

 The safety of the baby is top priority, so set clear limits to protect the baby.

 Have some time of each day where the older child knows they are your top priority.
+Let them choose the activity for their “special time.”

 Let your older child continue to be a “baby” when he needs to be.
 Don’t expect instant maturity and independence.